fmcp/jetson_uma/README.md

 # Deep Learning Introduction: Samples

-These examples have been developed for the course "Deep Learning Introduction", taught by Francisco M. Castro.
+These examples have been developed for the course "Deep Learning Introduction", taught by Francisco M. Castro and Paula Ruiz Barroso.

 ## How to use